ajn313/pruning-defense/README.md

 Data was obtained from [here](https://drive.google.com/drive/folders/1Rs68uH8Xqa4j6UxG53wzD0uyI8347dSq)

 Code used to create the Goodnet models is goodnet.py.
 To run in command line, a few lines of the script need to be edited to accept system arguments, which are noted in the code.
 Otherwise, it can run as-is in an IDE with the appropriate libraries installed in the environment.
-Dependencies are the same as the lab describes, i.e.:
+Dependencies:

-    Python 3.6.9
+    Python
-    Keras 2.3.1
+    Keras
-    Numpy 1.16.3
+    Numpy
-    Matplotlib 2.2.2
+    Matplotlib
-    H5py 2.9.0
+    H5py
-    TensorFlow-gpu 1.15.2
+    TensorFlow

 Screenshots of the Goodnet outputs, as well as a brief report are also included.